Wahoo ELEMNT BOLT Review: Long-term Tested

 As mentioned, the new BOLT has far more storage space (16GB vs. 4GB on the ROAM).
 And they both have roughly the same capabilities now, too.
 Aside from a little bit of screen real estate, the only real benefit of the ROAM now is a slightly longer-lasting battery.
-I haven’t tested this, but the new BOLT offers a claimed 15 hours, whereas the ROAM’s is 17.
-Generally, on several scouting missions where I was riding close to 100-mile days and pedaling from morning to dusk, I would either have to charge my ROAM unit at night or plug it into the dynamo during the day.
-I would expect the same for the BOLT, but I’ll be sure to report back once I know more regarding the battery situation.
+The BOLT offers a claimed 15 hours, whereas the ROAM’s is 17.

 Another physical difference are the buttons.
 The buttons on the ROAM—as well as BOLT v1—are recessed (concave) and I find them slightly hard to press.
 The BOLT’s buttons are convex in shape and much easier to press.
 I found that to be a nice touch while riding as it’s a little easier to toggle between screens.
 That will also make it much easier to toggle with full-finger gloves, and even winter gloves.

-This is a true first ride review, as I’ve used the new Wahoo ELEMNT BOLT exactly once so far.
 Setup was as easy as the ROAM.
 You simply scan the barcode and it pairs to the app.
 Then, you can sync a route directly from RideWithGPS, which is hands down one of my favorite features.
 Once the route loads, it’s on the unit and can be followed or ridden anytime.
 Also, like the ROAM, you can change menus and settings.
 I always turn auto-pause and auto-reroute off as I like to stay in control and not hear incessant alerts beeps.
 After tweaking the settings to my liking, I loaded up a route and rode off.
-The dotted arrows for the route immediately showed up and I was off.
+The dotted arrows for the route immediately showed up and I was on my way.

-Unfortunately, I ran into a bit of a SNAFU on my first ride with the BOLT yesterday.
+Unfortunately, I ran into a bit of a SNAFU on my first ride with the BOLT.
 Once I hit the trailhead, the unit stopped registering speed and mileage data.
 The ride clock was still counting, and as far as I could tell, the map was still tracking, but in the end, the BOLT was displaying data for a little less than half of my ride.
-Ultimately, once I got back home, it appeared that the tracks were all recorded, but it still wasn’t showing accurate mileage or average MPH on the unit—hence the “3.5-mile” 46-minute ride.
+Ultimately, once I got back home, it appeared that the tracks were all recorded, but it still wasn’t showing accurate mileage or average speed on the unit—hence the “3.5-mile” 46-minute ride.
 Then I remembered when I initially powered up the unit, it displayed a message about prototype firmware and prompted me for an upgrade, which I ignored.
-So, I upgraded the firmware and I’m hoping that solved the issue.
-I’ve never had any problems pairing or recording on the ROAM, and I’ve used it a lot, so I suspect this was just a glitch.
-Either way, I plan on using the BOLT over the next few days and reporting back.
+So, I upgraded the firmware and I’m hoped that it would solve the issue.
+I’ve never had any problems pairing or recording on the ROAM, and I’ve used it a lot, so I suspected this was just a glitch.

 - Physical Dimensions: 3.0 x 1.85 x 0.8″ (77 x 47 x 20mm)